Primary tabs

 Thesis / Dissertation

-Students will submit a 15,000-word thesis and are examined orally by two examiners – one internal and one external to the University.
+Students will submit a 15,000-word thesis and are examined orally by two examiners – usually one internal and one external to the University.
 MPhil students are expected to make a short oral presentation of their work during their viva.